AFM13 – Hodgkin Lymphoma

 |blue = current development status - green = planned development|

 The TandAb® AFM13 is specifically designed to treat Hodgkin Lymphoma.
 AFM13 is a RECRUIT-TandAb® targeting CD30 on malignant Reed-Sternberg cells and CD16A on NK-cells.

-AFM13 has potential to be developed as salvage therapy in 3rd line Hodgkin’s Lymphoma patients, and in 1st/2nd line therapy in combination with chemotherapy.
-This is highly feasible as AFM13 has shown a benign safety profile.
+AFM13 has potential to be developed as salvage therapy in 3rd line Hodgkin Lymphoma patients, and in 1st/2nd line therapy in combination with chemotherapy.
+This is highly feasible as AFM13 has shown an attractive safety profile in Phase 1 clinical trials.
 Therefore, AFM13 has a significant market potential for the therapy of Hodgkin’s Lymphoma patients and other CD30 positive tumors which could lead to annual sales of > $500 million.

 Orphan Drug Designations has been granted by both FDA and the EMA.

 AFM13 is Affimed’s lead program that has completed successfully its Phase 1 study in relapsed / refractory Hodgkin Lymphoma patients.
 In the dose escalation part AFM13 was dosed up to 7mg/kg in a weekly dosing schedule for four weeks and up to 4.5mg/kg twice a week for four weeks.

 AFM13 appears to be well tolerated with evidence of meaningful anti-tumor activity including partial responses and stable diseases.

 The fact that an increaseing number of diseases have been reported in which CD30 is expressed on malignanct cells and the encouraging data warrant the further development of AFM13 in Hodgkin Lymphoma and other CD30 positive malignancies.